-An ultrasound.
-An ultrasound will be done if you have a lump on or near your testicle.
+An ultrasound of the testicles.
+An ultrasound will often be the first test done if you have a lump on or near your testicle.
 This test uses sound waves to see if the lump is filled with fluid or is a solid mass.
-Cancerous lumps are solid.
+Solid lumps are more likely to be cancer.

 Blood tests.
-Certain blood tests can find changes that occur when you have a tumor in your testicles.
-These are called tumor markers.
-Tumor-related markers for testicular cancer are the proteins alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).
+Blood levels of certain proteins often change if you have testicular cancer.
+These proteins are called tumor markers.
+The main tumor markers for testicular cancer are alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).
 Another marker is the enzyme lactate dehydrogenase (LDH).
-Your doctors may be able to tell what kind of testicular cancer you have based on these protein levels.
+Your doctors may be able to tell what kind of testicular cancer you have based on these marker levels.
 If you have testicular cancer, your doctor may repeat these blood tests during and after treatment to see how well it is working.

-A biopsy.
-If a lump is found and the doctor thinks it's cancer, a surgeon might try to remove all of it, along with your testicle and your spermatic cord, for a test called a biopsy.
-The surgeon does a biopsy through a cut (called an incision) in your groin area.
-The surgeon should not do a biopsy of your testicles through the scrotum.
-If you have cancer, this could spread the cancer onto your scrotum or your other testicle.
+Surgery to remove the testicle.
+If a lump is found and the doctor thinks it is cancer, a surgeon will most likely try to remove all of it.
+The surgeon may also remove your testicle and your spermatic cord.
+This operation is called a radical inguinal orchiectomy.
+This is different from how many other types of cancer are diagnosed.
+For those, often only a small piece of a suspected tumor is removed (biopsied) to make the diagnosis.
+The surgeon removes the testicle and cord through a cut (incision) above your pubic area.
+The surgeon does not do this surgery through the scrotum.
+This is because if you have cancer, the surgery could spread the cancer onto your scrotum or your other testicle.
 The surgeon sends the removed testicle and spermatic cord to a pathologist for testing.
-A pathologist is a doctor who looks at cells under the microscope to tell whether they are cancerous.
+A pathologist is a doctor who looks at cells under the microscope to tell whether or not they are cancer.